Kernel VICReg for Self-Supervised Learning in Reproducing Kernel Hilbert Space: Experimental Results

 \textbf{Kernel VICReg Loss.} The loss consists of three terms: (i) \emph{invariance}, computed as the trace distance between within-view and cross-view Gram matrices; (ii) \emph{variance}, computed from eigenvalues of the double-centered kernel matrix, penalizing directions with variance below a threshold; and (iii) \emph{covariance}, computed as the squared Hilbert--Schmidt norm of the covariance operator, equivalent to the sum of squared off-diagonal entries in the kernel covariance.
 The implementation returns all three contributions separately, allowing monitoring of invariance, variance, and covariance during training.

 \textbf{Training Setup.} We conducted experiments on MNIST, CIFAR-10, STL-10, TinyImageNet, and ImageNet100.
 Unless otherwise noted, the encoder was a ResNet-18 backbone (with adjusted stem for CIFAR) followed by a 3-layer MLP projector with hidden dimension 1024.
-Models were trained using the Adam optimizer with learning rate $10^{-3}$, batch size 512, and cosine learning rate schedule.
-Augmentations followed standard SSL protocols: random crop, color jitter, blur, and horizontal flip for natural images; affine transforms for MNIST.
+Models were trained using the Adam optimizer with a learning rate of $10^{-3}$, a batch size of 512, and a cosine learning rate schedule.
+Augmentations followed standard SSL protocols: random crop, color jitter, blur, and horizontal flip for natural images; affine transforms for~MNIST.

-\textbf{Hyperparameters.} We tuned the coefficients $(\alpha, \beta, \zeta)$ for invariance, variance, and covariance losses, as well as kernel-specific parameters.
-The best-performing settings are shown in Table~\ref{table:coef}.
-These settings were selected through limited grid search guided by validation performance.
-We note that optimal coefficients vary across datasets and kernels, and hyperparameter selection has a noticeable effect on stability.
+{ \textbf{Hyperparameters.} Table~\ref{table:coef} reports the best-performing $(\alpha,\beta,\zeta)$ found under our limited search for each dataset/kernel.
+We include these values to document the observed dataset dependence rather than to claim a single universally optimal setting.
+This dependence is expected because the kernel acts as an inductive bias that changes the geometry of the objective in RKHS.}

+{ \textbf{Practical kernel-selection heuristics and reduced tuning.} As a concise rule of thumb, Laplacian typically favors sharper/local structure (edge- and texture-dominated data), RBF favors smoother geometry and can be more forgiving under higher noise, and RQ is a practical middle ground when both local and global (multi-scale) structure matter.
+To reduce tuning burden in practice, one can fix $\alpha$ to a standard VICReg-scale value and perform small one-dimensional sweeps over $\beta$ (to prevent spectral collapse relative to $\gamma$) and $\zeta$ (to discourage redundancy), rather than jointly grid-searching all $(\alpha,\beta,$ and $\zeta)$.}

-\textbf{Evaluation.} Representation quality was measured via \emph{linear probing}: embeddings from the frozen encoder were extracted and a linear classifier was trained with SGD for 100 epochs.
-In addition, we visualized embedding geometry using UMAP, and tracked top eigenvalue dynamics of the centered kernel matrix across epochs to study variance preservation.
+\textbf{Evaluation.} Representation quality was measured via \emph{linear probing}: embeddings from the frozen encoder were extracted, and a linear classifier was trained with SGD for 100~epochs.
+In addition, we visualized embedding geometry using UMAP and tracked top eigenvalue dynamics of the centered kernel matrix across epochs to study variance~\mbox{C}.